Minimum bottleneck spanning tree: Running time

+NOTE: The run time estimate O(E) instead of O(E+V) (traversing a graph takes O(E+V) time), but for this case the graph is connected, therefore V-1<=E, hence, O(E+V)=O(E).

 Example

-In the following example green edges are used to form a MBST and dashed red areas indicate super vertices formed during the algorithm steps.
+In the following example green edges are used to form an MBST and dashed red areas indicate super vertices formed during the algorithm steps.

 MBSA algorithms for directed graphs

 There are two algorithms available for directed graph: Camerini's algorithm for finding MBSA and another from Gabow and Tarjan.

 Camerini's algorithm for MBSA

 For a directed graph, Camerini's algorithm focuses on finding the set of edges that would have its maximum cost as the bottleneck cost of the MBSA.
 This is done by partitioning the set of edges E into two sets A and B and maintaining the set T that is the set in which it is known that GT does not have a spanning arborescence, increasing T by B whenever the maximal arborescence of G(B ∪ T) is not a spanning arborescence of G, otherwise we decrease E by A. The total time complexity is O(E log E).